jessewaweru/EcommerceAnalysis2024/README.md

 *HeatMap showcasing the relationship between review rating below 4 and purchases*

 ### Insights
-- Even though the correlation between review ratings, whether above or below four, was fairly weak, it still showed a positive correlation for ratings above four and a slightly negative correlation below four.
-This is indicative of the company's prioritization of a great user experience for customers within its e-commerce store, which could lead to improved product purchases.
+- While the correlation between review ratings and purchases was relatively weak, a positive correlation was observed for ratings above four, and a slightly negative correlation for ratings below four.
+This suggests that the company's focus on providing a positive user experience within its e-commerce store may contribute to increased product purchases.

-### 3.4 Assess the impact of promo codes, subscription status, and whether or not if someone an Amazon seller affects purchase amounts.
+### 3.4 Assess the impact of promo codes, subscription status, and whether or not an 'Amazon seller' affects purchase amounts.

 View my notebook showcasing the steps I took:
 [CustomerAnalysis](CustomerAnalysis.ipynb)